telerik/xaml-docs/breaking-changes/2024-backward-compatibility.md

 Currently, this section of the documentation contains only the latest release notes (starting from 2024).
 For older changes, check the __Breaking Changes__ and __Backward Compatibility__ help articles of the individual Telerik controls.

+## 2024 Q4 (2024.4.1213)

+#### PersistenceFramework

+* The `PersistenceManager` now requires to provide a list of allowed types.
+If the list is `null` or if a type that is deserialized is not presented in the list, a `NotSupportedException` is thrown.
+The `IsolatedStorageProvider` is also affected as it uses the `PersistenceManager`.
+Read more about this in the [Allowed Types]({%slug persistence-framework-allowed-types%}) article.

 ## 2024 Q2

 #### Common Changes